SmithWillSuffice/ddfpuzzles/README.md

 ## Other Ideas

+After writing the two examples, `jug_fill.py` and `nine_slding_blocks.py` I was thinking about solving a game of Hex-a-hop.
+For simple Hex-a-hop grids where the tiles are one of two types, either permanent or disappear after hopping on them it might not be too hard.
+But the advanced levels involving further types of booster tiles could get tricky.

-It might be possible to extend the basic solver in the module `puzzsolver.py` to solve continuous state problems where a "close enough" goal can be defined.
+It might be possible to adapt the basic solver in the module `puzzsolver.py` to solve continuous state problems where a "close enough" goal can be defined.
 Search heuristics could then be used to explore the game space instead of iterating through all possible moves.

-After writing the two examples, `jug_fill.py` and `nine_slding_blocks.py` I was thinking about solving a game of Hex-a-hop.
-For simple Hex-a-hop grids where the tiles disappear after hopping on them it might not be too hard.
-But the advanced levels involving booster tiles could get tricky.
+This would have to be a completley different project.

 ## Licensing